Prismik/prismik.github.io/content/projects/slash/index.md

 }
 ```

 When alerted by the player's presence, an enemy will either chase or attack them depending on how far away they are from one another.
 During an attack animation, the enemy is considered `Enagaged` and cannot do any other actions such as moving or attacking.
-As soon as the player reaches a "safe distance" the enemy will revert back to it's patrol state and resume updating it's patrol targets.
+As soon as the player reaches a "safe distance" the enemy will revert back to its patrol state and resume updating the patrol targets.

 ```cpp
 AActor* AEnemyAiController::updateCombatTarget() {